-A detailed evaluation of the final remedy will be included in the AAR.
-Excavation of contaminated soils and off-site disposal is sometimes the preferred remedy since it will essentially remove the source and may eliminate the need for extensive long-term monitoring.
-Confirmatory sampling would be required in areas surrounding the excavation to ensure that the residual contamination is within acceptable levels.
+Excavation of contaminated soils will essentially remove the source and may eliminate the need for extensive long-term monitoring.
+Also, by excavating first in the hot spot areas and allowing the groundwater to drain into the excavation, the surrounding areas of low level contamination can also be targeted.
+Confirmatory sampling would be required in these surrounding areas to ensure that the residual contamination is within acceptable levels.